graalvm/graalvm-demos/native-heapdump-examples/README.md

 # Creating a Heap Dump from a Native Executable

-You can create a heap dump of a running executable to monitor its execution.
+You can create a heap dump of a running native executable to monitor its execution.
 Just like any other Java heap dump, it can be opened with the [VisualVM](https://visualvm.github.io/) tool.
-To enable heap dump support, native executables must be built with the `--enable-monitoring=heapdump` option.
+To enable heap dump support, a native executable must be built with the `--enable-monitoring=heapdump` option.
 Then you can request heap dumps in the same way you can request them when your application runs on the JVM (for example, right-click on the process, then select "Heap Dump").

 There are different ways to create heap dumps: